-About 30% of homes are damp, and many houses have mould.
-Dehumidifiers and ventilation systems help fix the symptoms of the problem, but don’t always tackle the cause itself.
+Dampness promotes mould and dust mites in our homes which can cause respiratory problems.
+While dehumidifiers and ventilation systems help reduce the symptoms of the problem, they don’t always tackle the cause itself.
 In many cases, dampness is relatively cheap and easy to fix.

 - Damp or mouldy clothes or shoes in wardrobes.